sunstriderko/ChessGame/README.md

 This Chess was created to practice WPF application and it's possibilities on bigger program than my Connect3 project.
 I also wanted to practice designing a more complex application with way more functions and get better at debugging.

-This application will work on any PC which supports .NET Core.
+This application will work on any PC which supports .NET Core and is connected to the internet.